kyunwang/css-to-the-rescue/README.md

 This repo is for a course from the Minor: Everything Web called CSS To The Rescue.
 The main goal of this course is to only use CSS selectors, meaning no classes, id's ect. and to make the components/site keyboard accessible.

+Purpose:
+Learn and explore more of CSS
+Accessibility using keyboard

 # Proces
 The process and planning.